Court clerk: Federal courts

 Federal courts, including the Supreme Court of the United States, the United States courts of appeals, the various United States district courts (and their attached bankruptcy courts) and other Article III courts all employ a "clerk of court" who is the executive hired by the judges of the court to carry out the administration of the court.
 Among the clerk's core duties are the maintenance of court records (including trial exhibits), the custody and administration of the funds received by and dispensed from the court, the oversight of non-judicial personnel, and the provision of services to the judges of the court.
 A court reporter maintains the record of the court's proceedings.

 State courts

 Historically, some state trial courts have traditionally used the county clerk as the ex officio court clerk as a money-saving measure.
 Other states achieved the same result by making the court clerk the ex officio county clerk, as well as other roles such as county recorder, auditor, etc.

-This double consolidation of roles between the executive and judicial branches and between state and local governments made sense as a money-saving measure in sleepy rural counties on the American frontier when they were sparsely populated and had rather rudimentary legal systems.
-It no longer made quite as much sense in heavily populated urban counties by the late 20th century.
-Attempts by state trial courts to employ their own court clerks independent of county clerks were upheld by the Supreme Court of California in 1989 and the Supreme Court of Nevada in 2001.
+This consolidation of roles between the executive and judicial branches and between state and local governments was adopted as a cost-saving measure in rural counties on the American frontier when populations were sparse and judicial systems less developed.
+As counties became more densely populated, some trial courts sought to employ their own court clerks independent of county clerks.
+Attempts by state trial courts to do so were upheld by the Supreme Court of California in 1989 and the Supreme Court of Nevada in 2001.